 Going back in time with a romantic theme…

-A man in the present day falls in love with a picture of an actress from the early 20th Century and hopes to go back in time to meet her.
+A man falls in love with a picture of an actress from the early 20th Century and plans to go back in time to meet her.

-Somewhere in Time – Trailer (Starring: Christopher Reeve, Jane Seymour), Cherry Movies, wwww.youtube.com and pictures © Universal Pictures
+Somewhere in Time – Trailer (Starring: Christopher Reeve, Jane Seymour), Cherry Movies and photos © Universal Pictures

 Weeper Rating: 😦 😦 😦😦 😦 😦 😦 😦 /10